Sitin/the-love-geometry/python/README.md

 Much better!

-To complete this assignment you should create a component which renders such table according to the currently described structures.
-Which means there may be several such tables at the page since one story may consist several states.
+To complete this assignment you should serve an HTML page with a form consisting a text area field for a love story and a submit button.
+Once pressed we want you to render a page with love representation tables which corresponds to a written love story.

+You can use AJAX requests or reload the page with the submitted GET or POST parameters.
+It's completely up to you.

+In case of a wrong input you should show corresponding errors.

 To have all possible credits you also have to introduce `mutually` keyword to the love language parser.

+### Completion Checklist

+- [ ] Create a web page with a text area for a love story and a submit button.
+- [ ] Render love representation tables for a submitted story.
+- [ ] Document your solution in the `README.md`.

+### Excellent Mark Checklist

+- [ ] Add `mutual` keyword to the love story language.

 ### The Love Matrix Behaviour